jessicarush/javascript-notes/modules.md

 Note: if you are running your script in Node, to load an ES6 module, you will have to identify the type as module by adding `"type": "module"` in the `package.json`.

-Note: if you are writing a React app, your type will already be set as `type=text/jsx`, so changing it to `module` is not an option.
-In this case we would need to use another tool like [webpack](https://webpack.js.org/), [parcel](https://parceljs.org/), or [create-react-app](https://reactjs.org/docs/create-a-new-react-app.html).
+Note: if you are writing a React app, your type may already be set as `type=text/jsx`, so changing it to `module` may not an option.
+In this case we would be better off using another tool like [webpack](https://webpack.js.org/), [parcel](https://parceljs.org/), or [create-react-app](https://reactjs.org/docs/create-a-new-react-app.html).

 ## CommonJS: module.exports